 In November 2019, the Company issued stock options to purchase up to 1,800,000 shares of common stock at an exercise price of \$1.00 per share to members of the Company's medical advisory board and consultants pursuant to the Plan.
-The options vest over a five year period and were unexercised at December 31, 2020 and December 31, 2021.
-The estimated aggregate fair value of the stock options was determined to be \$1,101,028 using a Black Scholes model.
+The options vest over a five-year period and were unexercised at December 31, 2022 and December 31, 2021.
+The estimated aggregate fair value of the stock options at the date of grant was determined to be \$1,101,028 using a Black Scholes model.

 In the year ended December 31, 2021, the Company issued stock options to purchase up to 82,500 shares of common stock at an exercise price of \$1.00 per share to members of the Company's medical advisory board and consultants pursuant to the Plan.
-The options vest immediately and were unexercised at December 31, 2021.
-The estimated aggregate fair value of the stock options was determined to be approximately \$63,900 using a Black Scholes model.
+The options vested immediately.
+The estimated aggregate fair value of the stock options at the date of grant was determined to be approximately \$63,900 using a Black Scholes model.